amushtaev/gatsby-starter-netlify-cms/src/pages/blog/how-to-boost-facebook-page-with-email-signatures.md

   - tutorials
 title: How to Boost Facebook Pages with Email Signatures
 date: 2019-09-25T00:00:00.000Z
-description: How can you promote a Facebook business profile with professional email signatures?
-Learn the most powerful ways to boost email and social media marketing.
+description:
 featuredpost: false
 featuredimage: /img/email-signatures-featured-image.jpg
 image: /img/email-signatures-featured-image.jpg
 tags:
-  - brewing
+  - email marketing
-  - chemex
+  - Facebook Business Manager
 seo_title: How to Promote Your Facebook Account with Email Signature Marketing
-metadescription:
+metadescription: How can you promote a Facebook business profile with professional email signatures?
+Learn the most powerful ways to boost email and social media marketing.
 focus_keyphrase: email signature
 seotitle: How to Promote Your Facebook Account with Email Signature Marketing
 ---